No need to travel! We can bring our services directly to you!

 Note: Be aware that the person may suffer abuse at the hands of another resident and not necessarily from the staff of the nursing home or assisted living facility.

-How old is an “elder” under california law?
+How old is an “elder” under California law?

 Under California Penal Code Section 368 an “elder” is a person who is 65 years of age or older.

-What remedies are there for elders in california?
+What remedies are there for elders in California?

 The elderly are often the most vulnerable people in our society.
 The State of California has done a lot to look after the best interests of the elderly.